algolia/doc-code-samples/README.md

 # doc-code-samples

-This repository hols all code examples shown on the [Algolia.com documentation website](https://algolia.com/doc).
+This repository holds all code examples shown on the [Algolia.com documentation website](https://algolia.com/doc).

 ## InstantSearch code samples

-All code samples described in InstantSearch guides are runnable via [CodeSandbox](https://codesandbox.io/).
-The full list can be easily viewed at this page: https://instantsearch-templates.netlify.com.
+All code samples in InstantSearch guides run on [CodeSandbox](https://codesandbox.io/).
+The full list is available [here](https://instantsearch-templates.netlify.com).

 ## Interactive onboarding